Karate Classes In Belvedere

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-Karate History and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+Karate Historical background and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn forms of martial arts and started teaching Karate in Okinawan institutions.
 This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater endurance and strength, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.

 (info courtesy of: Karate Class in Belvedere )